billbuchanan/csn09112/week12_tunnelling/labs/README.md

 Other significant details:

 ## 6 IDS
-Setup a Microsoft Windows server (from AWS), and then install Snort in the folder c:\snort.
+Setup a Microsoft Windows server (from AWS) or use your Windows server on vSoC, and then install Snort in the folder c:\snort.
 Next locate the snort.exe program and download the coursework as a pcap file [here](http://asecuritysite.com/cw.zip).
 Next, create a rules file to detect the connection between the bot and the controller, and save it as cw.rules:

 ```
 # Connection detection